R-Sandor/FindFirst/README.md

 <br>

 # About FindFirst
-This application sets out to simplify and enrich teams and individuals knowledge resources.
+This application sets out to simplify and enrich individuals and teams knowledge resources such as bookmarks, PDFs, notes, etc. Allowing them to be searched not only by keyword but semantic meaning.

-have and combine and rethink those features into a easy UI/UX experience for users.
+Create organization to the copious amount of knowledge available, for students, devs, teachers, and the common person.

 # Features
 <details>